Policy Development Guide

-- Consider contacting University Secretariat, Manager, Senate Operations and University Policy, to determine whether there is an existing policy and whether this process is necessary.
+- Consider contacting the University Secretariat to determine whether there is an existing policy and whether this process is necessary.

 - Review new or existing legislation, in particular the Ontario Human Rights Code (OHRC) and Accessibility for Ontarians with Disabilities Act (AODA) or a university obligation, eg, Collective Agreement that must be fulfilled.

 - Is there a need to manage significant risks? (safety, financial, reputational)

 - Is there a need to ensure coordination and consistency across departments or units?

 - Does this impact more than one unit/faculty/school?

 - Discuss your intentions with your colleagues and others who may be stakeholders.

 - Review any relevant legislation (e.g. OHRC and AODA etc.) and the Queen’s University collective agreements to ensure that the proposed policy is not in contravention of either.
 Consider the risks of the new policy (and the risks of not having a policy.)
 Feel free to consult with members of the University community such as the University Counsel, the University Secretariat, Human Resources, Human Rights and Equity Offices etc. for advice.